ijz-ahd/Car-Visualizer/README.md

 - Project Dependencies:

-  - THREEJS - To load scene, environment and to use 3D models in Web (CDN)
+  - THREEJS - To load the scene, environment and all the dependencies to run the app
+    - GLTFLoader - To load 3D models of .glb / .gltf extension
+    - OrbitControls - For the provision of controlling scene's camera access to user
-  - A-Frame - To provide VR-Experience for user (CDN)
+  - A-Frame - To provide VR-Experience for user
-  - ExpressJs - To make a server that provides static content to user (npm package/module)
+  - ExpressJs - To make a server that provides static content to user

 - Execution Dependencies:
   - Browser with WEBGL support